MiaSmartyPants/Pringle_Mingle/README.md

 # Pringle Mingle

+Single as a pringle or just ready to mingle?
 Pringle Mingle is a web application designed to help people meet as many people as they can during online events.
 Pringle Mingle transforms an hour-long, headache inducing sorting process of creating groups of people who have met each other the least, into seconds with a simple, user-friendly interface, combined with an erudite database and sorting algorithm.